jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction_to_Statistical_Modelling/README.md

 --------------

 - Be able to estimate an odds ratio from a 2x2 table, and a test of significance of the odds ratio.
-- Have basic R programming skills
+- Basic R programming skills

 Learning objectives
 -------------------